railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 ==========================

 Contracts can take different forms within Open ERP, depending on their nature.
-So you can have several distinct types of service contract, such as:
+So you can have several distinct types of services contract, such as:

-* fixed-price contracts
+* fixed-price contracts,

 * cost-reimbursement contracts, invoiced when services are completed,

-* fixed-price contracts, invoiced monthly as services are carried out
+* fixed-price contracts, invoiced monthly as services are carried out.

 .. tip:: Contract quotations